gvwilson/thirdbit/fiction/santas/index.md

 a voice behind them moaned,
 "Greeeeeeetings…"

-They spun around and found themselves face-to-face with---they weren't quite sure what.
+They spun around and found themselves face-to-face with—they weren't quite sure what.
 It was tall and withered
 and wrapped in tattered bandages made from the rags of what might once have been a santa's uniform.
-Its eyes didn't quite line up, and---was that a *bone* of the end of one of its arms where there really ought to be a hand?<sup>Even a mechanical hand.
+Its eyes didn't quite line up, and—was that a *bone* of the end of one of its arms where there really ought to be a hand?<sup>Even a mechanical hand.
 Finner knew a santa who had started wearing one after an unfortunate encounter with a a poorly-trained guard goose,